angelocatalani/hexagonal_architecture/README.md

 We should periodically run automated tests to check the correctness of the entire journey:

-- the APIs (PokeAPI, Translated) work correctly
+- the external APIs (PokeAPI, Funtranslations) work correctly
 - our routes take no longer than `x` seconds to return a valid response

 Finally, we could simulate stress conditions for our server with load tests.